DLLDN/DLLDN/Data Analysis Projects/UK Sanctions List/README.md

 # The UK Sanctions List

 The UK Sanctions List website provides details of individuals, entities, and ships designated under regulations made under the Sanctions and Anti-Money Laundering Act 2018. it indicates which sanctions measures apply to these designated persons or ships.
-The details of the UK Sanctions List are free to use in the public domain.
+The details of the UK Sanctions List are free to use in the public domain and can be found [here](https://search-uk-sanctions-list.service.gov.uk/)

 ## Dataset